banelebz/Mini-Thesis-Notebook/README.md

 # Mini-Thesis-Notebook
-Mathematica notebook used to find expression in mini-thess
+Mathematica notebook used to find expressions in mini-thess